highcharts/connectors-morningstar/docs/connectors/morningstar/security-details.md

 In dashboards, this connector is called `MorningstarSecurityDetails`.

-Specify the securities in the options along with a Postman environment file for authentication and other parameters such as and `currency`.
+Specify the securities in the options along with your credentials or a session token for authentication.

 ### Securities